CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 module load tensorflow/2.7
 ```

-Below are example slurm batch scripts that use 8 GPUs across two computers.
+Below are example Slurm batch scripts that use 8 GPUs across two computers.
 In
 MPI terminology we have 8 tasks on 2 nodes, each task has one GPU and 10 CPUs.
 Referring back to the discussion in the previous section, here we are using the
 single-job-per-GPU approach.